SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 3. Log out and log back in as **sqream**.

-**Note:** If you deleted the **sqream** user and recreated it with different ID, to avoid permission errors, you must change its ownership to /home/sqream.
+  .. note:: If you deleted the **sqream** user and recreated it with different ID, to avoid permission errors, you must change its ownership to /home/sqream.

 4. Change the **sqream** user's ownership to /home/sqream: